Public Holidays in Syria 2026 – Islamic & National Days

 Eid al-FitrMarch 31MondayFestival marking the end of Ramadan.

-Independence Day / Evacuation DayApril 17ThursdayMarks the withdrawal of French troops and Syria’s full sovereignty.
+Independence Day / Evacuation DayApril 17ThursdayMarks Syria’s independence.

 Labor DayMay 1ThursdayHonors workers and labor rights.

-October Liberation DayOctober 6MondayCommemoration of Syria’s October liberatory war.
+October Liberation DayOctober 6MondayCommemoration of the October War.

 Christmas DayDecember 25ThursdayChristian holiday celebrating the birth of Jesus Christ.